• Skip to primary navigation

 • There is a bit of heat from the chili bean paste but it is not overly spicy.
 You can also use chili garlic sauce.
 If you prefer no heat at all, just use more hoisin sauce.
 If you are keeping carbs low, read the labels, the amount of sugar used varies by brand.

 • Feel free to use whatever mushrooms you prefer.
-We like the baby bellas but there are many varieties that would be delicious as well.
+We like the baby bellas but there are many varieties such as Shiitake or Oyster mushrooms that would be delicious as well.

 There are three key factors to tenderize the beef: